jmonc/BNLM/README.md

 # BNLM documentation
 This is the source code document for the Behavioral Neuroscience Lab Manual repository.
-It is presented online  [here](https://behavioural-neuroscience-uofc.gitbook.io/lab-manual) presented using GitBook.
+It is available online  [here](https://behavioural-neuroscience-uofc.gitbook.io/lab-manual) presented using GitBook.

 This is a small project which seeks to provide open access resources for Universities in Canada and further afield.
 Content is hosted on GitHub.